ptvan/ptvan.github.io/_posts/2020-04-11-inferring-phylogenies.md

 ### Overview

-The basic steps of inferring a phylogeny are:
+To grossly oversimply things, the basic steps of inferring a phylogeny are:

 1. Obtain and format sequence data